standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

             |_ shr-cli
 ```

->**Note:** The top level directory where SHR-CLI was installed might differ.
+>**Note**: The top level directory where SHR-CLI was installed might differ.
 If so, you must reference the relative directory where you have installed shr-cli.
 <!-- mk - directory names, although represented in code blocks throughout, are not code blocks.
 I decided to italicize - treat like a file name -->
 Create a sub-directory under _cimpl_ called _myExampleC6_.
 Now your directory structure should look like this: